sanjaym6309/Calculating-Family-Expenses-using-Service-Now/README.md

 ---

 ## 📊 Screenshots (Optional)
-> You can add screenshots of your ServiceNo!
+> You can add screenshots of your ServiceNow! dashboards and reports here to make your README more interactive.
 [WhatsApp Image 2025-09-06 at 11 50 38_661fe884](https://github.com/user-attachments/assets/6ec23656-ab24-4f76-8072-64529b09f658)
-w dashboards and reports here to make your README more interactive.